Malicious & Accidental Damage: Who Picks Up The Bill?

 - When people go away they want to relax, have fun and in some cases, party.
 Whilst parties are fun they can easily get ‘out of hand’.
 We’ve seen broken windows, doors that have been ripped off hinges and graffiti all over the walls.
 Naturally, an unwanted and upsetting surprise for property owners.

-- The Telegraph also reported that 50 airforce troops damaged a rented holiday cottage after they held a rave.
+- Revellers cause £40k of damage to a holiday home.
 This rented holiday flat was also trashed after a drug-fuelled New Year party.

 As you can see from these examples, the impact of malicious damage is both distressing for the owner and costly.